alextreseder/EDMcentrifuge/README.md

 **Centrifuges are Dangerous**

-The centrifuge is highly robust and its inside a keg which makes for a super tough enclosure.
+The centrifuge is highly robust and it's inside a keg which makes for a super tough enclosure.
 Nonetheless, the kinetic energy of this centrifuge is about 2.8 kJ which is on par with a rifle cartridge.
 Take appropriate precautions.

 **Metric / Imperial**